ali-dev-code/Blog/readme.md

 # Project abstract:
 This is a complete cms project in laravel 6.4.
 It is a professional blog.
-Admin control all functionality.
-He can make new admin.

 # Admin:
 * Make new admin